Italy vs Caribbean (CBI)Golden Visa, side by side — 2026

 - +Schengen access, low real-presence requirements

-Frequent travelers, people with restrictive passports, or anyone needing optionality fast.
+Frequent travellers, holders of restrictive passports, or anyone needing optionality fast.

 - +Direct citizenship — no residency requirement